human-pangenomics/HPRC_metadata/utils/readme.md

 R2 index files from the R2 Google Sheets workbook, used by tablesmasher (see below).
 The date of the folder represents the date I pulled the files from Google Sheets. **Please do not update/replace these files without also updating the datestamp.**

 ### utils/AnVIL_transfer
-See that folder's readme for more information
+Scripts, manifests, and log summaries for the AnVIL transfer -- see that folder's readme for more information

 ### utils/SRA_transfer
 Scripts/Files relating to the SRA transfer -- please be aware that `did_I_already_put_that_on_SRA.py` may not be completely accurate due to SRA sometimes changing filenames in XML outputs